 - 2 cloves garlic, minced

-- 1 bell pepper , (any color) chopped
+- 1 bell pepper , (any color) diced

-- 1 can fire-roasted tomatoes, (15 ounces) diced with their liquid
+- 1-15 ounce can diced fire-roasted tomatoes, with their liquid from the can

 - 2 Tablespoons adobo sauce, from a can of chipotle chiles